JackSzwergold/Writing/memories/Carlos the Cleaner Posed for Porn.md

 One of the first jobs I had in late 1980s working for a comic book company called Castilian Communications.
 I was still in college—and wasn’t an artist or anything—but I was basically a “worker” working in the shipping department, taking orders, doing data entry, and all that.
 General small company office bullshit.

-And the company itself was a boutique business run out of a loft on 19th Street in the Flatiron district.
-One half of the loft was an illustration business, the other half was a graphic novel business.
-The two guys who ran the place lived in the back of the loft.
+And the company itself wasn’t really some big formal business, but rather it was a boutique business that was run out of a residential loft on 19th Street near Park Avenue South in the Flatiron district.
+One half of the loft was a Spanish illustration agency and the other half was a graphic novel business.
+The two guys who ran the both business lived in the back of the loft.

 I got hooked up with the gig after writing for a summer job at another boutique comic book publisher called Rough Books.
 They were well known and one of the main guys at the place gained some fame writing a comic book about his family’s experience during the Holocaust.
 And knowing that, I wrote to them, explained my interest in comics as well as my family’s connection to the Holocaust, and asked for a summer job.
 They responded and I got a “job” at the place.